slmgc/Nothing/README.md

 [![npm package][npm-badge]][npm] [![npm package][npm-downloads]][npm]

 **Nothing** is a chainable, callable mock object which always returns itself.
 You can use it instead of `null` and `undefined` values so you don't have to place safety checks all over your code.
-The implementation uses `Symbol` and `Proxy` behind the hood so you might need to use apropriate polyfills in case you want to support older browsers.
+The implementation uses `Symbol` and `Proxy` behind the hood so your environment has to support it.

 ## How to install